How to Use Trigonometric Functions in GeoGebra

 , which are the regular commands with a d

-at the end of the command name.
+at the end of the command name to denote the use of degrees.

 You can also get the answer in degrees quickly by dividing your answer by or by the string deg